orsinialberto/k8s-demo/README.md

 # KUBERNETES DEMO

-A simple example of how to deploy a web-app, connected to mysql, in k8s.
+An example of how to deploy a web-app, connected to mysql, kafka and elasticsearch in k8s.

 ## K3D

+Create a local registry where to save web-app image.
+Then create k8s cluster with k3d

-1. create custom registry with k3d*
+1. Create custom registry with k3d*

 ```shell
 k3d registry create myregistry.localhost --port 12345
 ```

-2. to use k3d registry into k3d cluster add this to /etc/hosts
+2. Add the following line to /etc/hosts file to use k3d registry into k3d cluster

 ```shell
 127.0.0.1 k3d-myregistry.localhost
 ```

-3. create k8s cluster with k3d
+3. Create k8s cluster with k3d: add the registry to use and the loadbalancer mapping port (8081:80)

 ```shell
 k3d cluster create newcluster --registry-use k3d-myregistry.localhost:12345 --api-port 6550 -p "8081:80@loadbalancer" --agents 2